Epithets of Artemis: A-B

 Aphaea, or Apha, unseen or disappeared, a goddess at Aegina and a rare epithet of Artemis.
 Aphaea is identified with Britomartis.
 In the legend Britomartis (the sweet young woman) escaped from Minos, who fell in love with her.
 She travelled to Aegina on a wooden boat and then she disappeared.
 The myth indicates an identity in nature with Diktynna.

 Sacrifice of Iphigenia.
 Antique fresco from Pompei, probably a copy of a painting by Timanthes.
 Agamemnon (right) and Clytemnestra crying (left).
 In the sky appears the fawn which will replace her.
 National Archaeological Museum, Naples.

 Aricina, derived from the town Aricia in Latium, or from Aricia, the wife of the Roman forest god Virbius (Hippolytus).
 The goddess was related with Artemis Tauria (the Tauric Artemis).
 Her statue was considered the same with the statue that Orestes brought from Tauris.
 Near the sanctuary of the goddess there was a combat between slaves who had run away from their masters and the prize was the priesthood of Artemis.

 Ariste, the best, a goddess of the women.
 Pausanias describes xoana of "Ariste" and "Kalliste" in the way to the academy of Athens and he believes that the names are surnames of the goddess Artemis, who is depicted carrying a torch.
 Kalliste is not related to Kalliste of Arcadia.

 Aristobule, the best advisor, at Athens.
 The politician and general Themistocles built a temple of Artemis Aristobule near his house in the deme of Melite, in which he dedicated his own statue.

 Astrateia, she that stops an invasion, at Pyrrichos in Laconia.
 A wooden image (xoanon), was dedicated to the goddess, because she stopped the invasion of the Amazons in this area.
 Another xoanon represented "Apollo Amazonios".

 Basileie, at Thrace and Paeonia.
 The women offered wheat stalks to the goddess.
 In this cult, which reached Athens, Artemis is relative to the Thracian goddess Bendis.

 Artemis Bendis (with her Thracian cap), Apollo, Hermes and a young warrior.
 Apulian red-figure bell-shaped krater, c.
 380–370 BCE by the Bendis Painter.
 Louvre, Paris.

 Brauronia, worshipped at Brauron in Attica.
 Her cult is remarkable for the "arkteia", young girls who dressed with short saffron-yellow chitons and imitated bears (she-bears: arktoi).
 In the Acropolis of Athens, the Athenian girls before puberty should serve the goddess as "arktoi".
 Artemis was the goddess of marriage and childbirth.
 Genetyllis (Γενετυλλίς), was an epithet of her as a guardian of childbirth.
 The name of the small "bears" indicate the theriomorphic form of Artemis in an old pre-Greek cult.
 In the cult of Baubronia, the myth of the sacrifice of Iphigenia was represented in the ritual.

+Bolosia and Mogostokos, of the birth pangs (bolae).
+Bolosia is mentioned in Procopius De Bellis.
+The other is a homeric epithet of Eileithyia, sometimes applied to Artemis.

 Boulaia, of the council, in Athens.

 Boulephoros, counselling, advising, at Miletus, probably a Greek form of the mother-goddess.